-Public Employees' Retirement System (PERS) - The Public Employees' Retirement System (PERS) was established as of January 1, 1955, under the provisions of N.J.S.A.
-43:15A, to provide retirement, death, disability benefits and medical benefits to certain qualified plan members.
+Public Employees' Retirement System (PERS) - The Public Employees' Retirement System (PERS) was established in 1955.
+The PERS provides retirement, death, disability benefits and medical benefits to qualified plan members.
 The PERS is a cost-sharing multiple employer plan.
 Membership is mandatory for substantially, all full-time employees of the State of New Jersey or any county, municipality, school district or public agency, provided the employee is not required to be a member of another state-administered retirement system or other state pension fund or local jurisdiction's pension fund.